rwblickhan/rwblickhan.org/Content/about.md

 ## Colophon

 This site is generated with the [Publish](https://github.com/JohnSundell/Publish) static site generator, using a theme handwritten by me 🙂 It uses [Vollkorn](http://vollkorn-typeface.com) as the main font.

+## Copyright

+Unless otherwise specified, all content on this site is licensed under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.